alexaams/Heis2024/README.md

 We would also like to mention that all variables with the **G_** prefix function as the global shared variables in this project.

 ## How to Run the Code
+From the working directory, run the commands:

+    chmod +x elevatorstart.sh
+    ./elevatorstart.sh

+Running this will create a terminal which has to be killed to stop the program.

-From the working directory, run the command:
+If you wish to run the code directly, from the working directory, run the command:

     go run main.go